rolandholik/BT-sphinx-docs/source/installation.rst

 compiling kernel with all the drivers/modules built into the kernel can take a vary long time -- depending on your computer's processing power.

-Next you need to enable TSEM in the *.config*, there are many ways to do this.
+Next you need to enable :term:`TSEM` in the *.config*, there are many ways to do this.

 .. image:: images/installation/menconf-1.png
    :align: center